Zenith Electronics: History

 In December 1970, National Union Electric ("NUE") sued most of the Japanese television manufacturers for violation of the Anti-Dumping Act and a conspiracy they alleged violated American antitrust laws.
-During the pendency of that suit, Zenith Radio Corporation encountered increasing financial difficulty as their market share progressively went to Japanese companies.
+During the pendency of that suit, Zenith Radio Corporation encountered increasing financial difficulty as its market share progressively went to Japanese companies.
 Zenith joined two other U.S. companies—Sears, Roebuck and Co. and Motorola, Inc.—as co-plaintiffs.
 The NUE suit was transferred to the Eastern District of Pennsylvania, and the two suits were consolidated for pretrial proceedings and trial.
 The suit, styled In re Japanese Electric Products Antitrust Litigation, sought $900 million in damages.

 By the end of 1983, Zenith had spent millions of dollars in connection with the litigation.
 In 1981, the trial court entered summary judgment on the antitrust and antidumping claims and dismissed the lawsuits.
 Plaintiffs appealed, and the appellate court affirmed the summary judgment for Sears, Roebuck and Co., Motorola, Inc., and Sony.
 The case was appealed, and in March 1986 the Supreme Court of the United States ruled in favor of the defendants on Zenith's antitrust claims.
 Zenith's hopes to salvage a victory on the claims that the defendants violated the Antidumping Act of 1916 ended in April 1987, when the Supreme Court refused to hear an appeal from the U.S. District Court of Appeals in Philadelphia that upheld the ruling of the trial court in favor of the Japanese.

 In 1979, Zenith entered the computer market with the purchase of Heath Company from Schlumberger for $64.5 million, forming Zenith Data Systems (ZDS).
+Jerry K. Pearlman said in 1981 that "there should be a big Z on the top" of anything electronic in the home, and Zenith wanted to prepare for additional competition from computer and electronics makers.
 The company changed its name to Zenith Electronics Corporation in 1984 to reflect its interests in computers and CATV, having left the radio business two years earlier.